top of page

 For the kids there is a diorama showing how the pipes traverse the countryside from Mundaring to Kalgoorlie.
 There is also an interactive model which the kids can pump to move the water up and down the system.

 Cross the foot bridge back over the "river" and you will find more parking, barbecues and information.
-Head back up the tiered steps to the dam wall to complete your loop around the precinct.
+Head back up the tiered steps to the dam wall.

 It doesn't matter where you park you can explore the loop around the dam and the pump station from any starting point.